 Car accidents can be traumatic and overwhelming.
 This is even more true if you are seriously hurt in the crash and struggling to get by financially.
 Even when you have a clear right to compensation, getting the full amount you deserve isn’t always easy.
 You have to stand up and protect your rights.

 Fortunately, you don’t have to handle everything on your own.

-At William G. Kolodner, P.A., our personal injury attorneys know how important it is to get money quickly after a crash.
+At William G. Kolodner Personal Injury Lawyers, our personal injury attorneys know how important it is to get money quickly after a crash.
 We can help you get reimbursed for lost wages after an auto accident–and we can fight to hold the negligent party accountable for things like medical bills, property damage and pain and suffering.

 When you choose our lawyers to represent you, you can expect that we will:

 - Give your case the personal attention it deserves from beginning to end

 - Conduct a comprehensive investigation to find out who is responsible for your accident